FAQs

 Can I get all three (dental, vision, hearing) in one plan?

-Absolutely—many insurers, including Humana and Aflac, offer bundle options that combine all three coverages under one plan and single monthly payment.
+Absolutely—many insurers offer bundle options that combine all three coverages under one plan and single monthly payment.

 Can I get coverage if I’ve had a prior illness?